 Sources – Live Mint, Financial Express

-An annual Lumpsum Deposit within the 5th of April of the financial year is always more profitable in the case of PPF than the Monthly Deposit.
+A Lumpsum Deposit within the 5th of April of a financial year is the best way to invest in a PPF account, compared to monthly deposits.

-PPF is a Low-Risk, Government-backed Savings Scheme, and the Volatility in a PPF account is near about NIL.
+PPF is a Low-Risk, Government-backed Savings Scheme, and the Volatility in a PPF account is ZERO.
 You don’t need to average out any considerable amount of Volatility in a PPF Account.
-So investing through the Lumpsum Method in a PPF Account will yield the most return.
+So investing through the Lumpsum method in a PPF Account will yield the most return.

 How?
 Well, let us show you an example.

-At the moment, the Interest Rate in a PPF Account is 7.1%.
+For this example, we are considering the Interest Rate of the PPF Account to be 7.1%.
 And you will be investing Rs.
 100 before the 5th of each month for a year.

 So for the 1st Month –